marceloh220/F407VE_Display_ILI9341_FSMC/README.md

 # F407VE_Display_ILI9341_FSMC
- Driver to Display ILI9341 on BLACK_F407VE, board based in uController STM32F407VE, using 16-bits FSMC interface.\
+ Driver to Display ILI9341 on BLACK_F407VE, board based in uController STM32F407VE, using 16-bits FSMC interface
- To other targets/mcus the FSMC_INIT function and pointer adrresses may must be modified.

 Adafruit_GFX compatibility but with no dependence